-Within the year, a weaver called me at Schacht to ask if it was possible to weave twill on the rigid heddle loom.
+Within the year, a weaver called me at Schacht to ask if it was possible to weave twill on the rigid heddle loom, such as a Schacht Flip Loom.
 My reply to her was, yes, it is possible, but not practical.

 Now, I must retract my statement and hope that whoever she is might stumble across this entry to discover a new answer.
 You see, more experience has brought new insight.
 I feel a little bad about my first response.
 At the time it was an honest reply, but not a good one.
 But isn’t this the reason we move forward?
 Isn’t this the way science or medicine or philosophy work?
 You practice, you repeat, you evolve.
 You know more today than yesterday.
 Or hope to anyway.

 I’ve been weaving a lot, every day, usually early in the morning before work, sometimes in the evening after dinner, and many hours over the week end.
 I’m working on a new rigid heddle book and the more I push this clever, yet simple little wonder-of-a-loom, I make new discoveries almost every time I’m at the loom.
 My mind is full of, What if…”

 I started thinking about twills when I was working on the double weave chapter.
 If it takes two heddles and two pick-up sticks to weave double weave, which is four different sheds, then certainly I could weave a twill which requires the same number of sheds to complete a pattern.
 That seemed easy enough.

 I worked out this problem by lifting the two heddles one at a time, and then I saw that if I picked up every other warp thread (heddle in down position) with my pick-up stick I created the third shed.
 The fourth shed presented a problem, as I needed to pick up every other raised thread not picked up before.
 I had two choices; either re-pick this shed every fourth shot (that seemed like a drag), or use string heddles on a heddle rod.
 I chose the later.